Mmaneesh007/covid-vaccine-tracker/INTERVIEW_PREP.md

 > "I built a full-stack COVID-19 Vaccine Tracker that solves the problem of information accessibility.
 It aggregates data from 190+ countries and uses an AI chatbot to answer health queries in 5 languages.
 >
 > I used **Python** and **Streamlit** for the core application, **Facebook Prophet** for forecasting vaccination trends, and **NLP** for the chatbot.
-The project is deployed on the cloud and features accessibility tools like Voice-to-Text and geolocation, making critical health data available to a wider audience."
+To drive organic traffic, I built an **SEO-optimized landing page** with comprehensive meta tags and Schema.org markup, deployed on GitHub Pages.
+The project is fully deployed with accessibility tools like Voice-to-Text and geolocation, making critical health data available to a global audience."

 ---